wethinkcode/bash-rag/README.md

 # bash-rag - Simple Terminal SQLite RAG Implementations
 TLDR:
+- `cd vector-search && ./setup-and-prompt.sh` to see RAG using only SQLite extensions for semantic search
 - `cd keyword-search && ./setup-and-prompt.sh` to see RAG using only plain SQLite and its text search
-- `cd vector-search && ./setup-and-prompt.sh` to see RAG using only SQLite extensions for semantic search

-Two lightweight Retrieval-Augmented Generation (RAG) examples using only terminal and SQLite, demonstrating how RAG can be implemented simply and effectively without complex infrastructure.
+Two lightweight Retrieval-Augmented Generation (RAG) examples using only terminal and SQLite with extensions, demonstrating how RAG can be implemented simply and effectively without complex infrastructure.

-## Keyword search with plain SQLite
-### Features
-- Just plain SQLite, no extensions or dependencies.
-- Classic text search: Uses SQLite's built-in full-text search with BM25 ranking algorithm.
-- Handles typos and partial matches: Uses SQLite's built-in `trigram` tokenizer.
-- Source documents aren't stored in the database, only the index, making it space efficient.

-###  Limitations
-- Doesn't use embeddings or semantic search, so searching for "motor vehicle" wouldn't match "car".
-Relies on keyword search (BM25), though this is sufficient for many use cases.
-- It would be useful to add performance comparisons with other RAG methods.

-###  Usage
-- Run `./setup-and-prompt.sh` to run the full, slow example.
-- After that, run `prompt.sh "your user prompt"` to search, build the prompt and run the model.

 ## Vector search with SQLite extensions
 ### Features